 The SSS Coach is *not* involved with grading or marking of student work.
 The SSS Coach is a Peer Mentor, and is a "friendly face" and is more approachable to students because of their separation from any evaluation.

 SSSs are held at regularly scheduled times throughout the week, usually 3h/week.
 The SSS Coach will discourage students from attending SSSs as a substitute for class.

 About a week before the start of term, the SLS will take care of details such as coordinating SSS times that work with the SSS Coach's schedule, booking rooms, and providing photocopier access.
 The SSS Coach will also have regular office hours at the SLS when they can prepare study session material.

 How do the student SSS Coaches benefit from this program?

 SSS Coaches receive high-quality training in small-group facilitation, teaching techniques, active listening, and student support.
 These students have received orientation from other units on campus including the International Student Office, Student Counselling Services, Disability Student Services and USSU Pride Centre, making them more aware of diversity and thereby making them stronger leaders.

 Which other courses have participated in this program?

 Please check out our past participation page. :)

-If you are interested in piloting Structured Study Sessions in your course, please contact Gina Koehn (966-2738, firstname.lastname@example.org), Program Director at the University Learning Centre.
+If you are interested in piloting Structured Study Sessions in your course, please contact Gina Koehn (966-2738, firstname.lastname@example.org).
 This program is targetted at historically difficult large 100- and 200-level courses.
-With your interest and a good candidate or two in mind, the ULC will check with your department for approval to proceed with this program.
+With your interest and a good candidate or two in mind, the SLS will check with your department for approval to proceed with this program.

 The Structured Study Sessions program is based on the Supplemental Instruction model, developed at The Center for Academic Development, The University of Missouri-Kansas City.